derkikumpel/digitaleducationtools/README.md

 ## 🔗 Connect a Custom Domain (e.g. digitaleducationtools.com)

 1. In your repo, create a file called `CNAME` (no extension).
 2. Add your domain to that file:

+   (e.g. digitaleducationtools.com)

 3. In your domain provider (e.g. Namecheap), add a **CNAME DNS record**:
    - Type: `CNAME`